 The compensation committee consists of Scott Stanford (Chair), Michael Lehman, and Lisa Nelson.
-The purpose of the compensation committee is to assist the board of directors in discharging its responsibilities relating to (1) setting our compensation program and compensation of its executive officers and directors, (2) monitoring our incentive and equity-based compensation plans and (3) preparing the compensation committee report required to be included in our proxy statement under the rules and regulations of the SEC.
+The purpose of the compensation committee is to assist the board of directors in discharging its responsibilities relating to (1) setting the Company's compensation program and compensation of its executive officers and directors, (2) monitoring the Company's incentive and equity-based compensation plans and (3) preparing the compensation committee report required to be included in the Company's proxy statement under the rules and regulations of the SEC.